Surf Rock Music Because It Rocks

 No Smoking on Board: Boards And Bikinis ...by Emma Jade Gunn

 I've got to put Portugal on my must-visit-soon list.
 I want to feed those guys grapes and cool them with palm fronds.
 My beach chick friends and I have these secret fantasies.
 Wait until they get a load of No Smoking on Board's Boards And Bikinis.
-My friends will be bustin' their own boards and bikinis.
+My friends will bust their own boards and bikinis.

 Nuke the Soup: Make Waves Not War ...by Duke